pavel-kirienko/cyphal-bridge-and-router/README.md

    - On `vcan0`: `y pub 1000:uavcan.primitive.scalar.integer64 '!$ n'`
    - On `vcan1`: `y sub 1000:uavcan.primitive.scalar.integer64`
 4. Observe that there is no traffic crossing the network segments as they are isolated.
-5. Run the orchestration file.
+5. Run the bridge orchestration file.
 It will launch two bridges: `vcan0 <-bridge-> serial <-bridge-> vcan1`.
 6. Observe that the subscriber now sees the data from the publisher.
 7. Running a new instance of `y sub 1000` or `y pub 1000 whatever` will show that type discovery is also working.
 8. Run `y mon` to see the activity.